-As it has since 2006, the Lawyer Assistance Program during 2014 offered a free one-hour self-study MCLE package available to all California attorneys.
+As it has since 2006, the Lawyer Assistance Program during 2015 offered a one-hour self-study MCLE package available to all California attorneys.
 An updated self-study package was developed by the program during the fall of 2014.
 This material may now be found in the State Bar's online MCLE catalog.

 In addition, the program continued to offer free MCLE presentations covering substance abuse, depression, stress and the services of the LAP to local, statewide and specialty bar associations as well as to law firms.
 Satisfaction with LAP presentations is reflected in the favorable comments received and by the large number of requests for LAP staff to speak before the same associations and firms year after year.
-The organizations listed below received presentations from the LAP during 2014 (partial list):

-Organizations Receiving LAP Presentations
+Organizations Receiving LAP Presentations in 2015